Jacaranda mimosifolia (jack-uh-RAN-duh mih-moe-sih-FOLE-ee-uh) is a sub-tropical deciduous flowering tree, which belongs to the family Bignoniaceae.

 They are hardy down to 19° degrees Fahrenheit but do not flourish in areas with frequent bouts of sub-zero temperature and cool winds.

-Jacarandas grow best in bright full sun though they are susceptible to trunkscald in areas with very high temperature.
+Jacarandas grow best in bright full sun though they are susceptible to trunkscald in areas with very high temperatures.
 Small trees can live under minimum shade.

 Watering and Feeding